And greetings to you music lovers, thrill seekers, and conversationalists all across the bountiful fruited plane.

 I will travel to Jackson tomorrow.

-One of the great stories in our campaign is our stop at the Little Rebel Bar and Grill, uh, a little place with a lot of Confederate flags every which way.
+One of the great stories in our campaign is our stop at the Little Rebel Bar and Grill, a little place with a lot of Confederate flags every which way.

-Uh I'm one of their favorites.
+I'm one of their favorites.

 They have my paraphernalia campaign materials up everywhere.

-We'll go there tomorrow for lunch, where we really kicked off this campaign and energized this campaign.
+We'll go there tomorrow for lunch where we really kicked off this campaign and energized this campaign.

-We've had a great campaign manager and one of the unseen campaign managers has been my lord and savior.
+We've had a great campaign manager and one of the unseen campaign managers has been my Lord and Savior.

 I got great confidence.

-People in my district and our state want change, and it's all in his hands now.
+People in my district and our state want change and it's all in his hands now.

 Good thing George Allen doesn't show up there.

-I I I thought we're supposed to keep all this stuff uh out of politics.
+I thought the separation of church and state, I thought we're supposed to keep all this stuff out of politics.

-Stephen uh Trucker on uh in uh uh a trucker in North Georgia.
+Stephen Trucker, a trucker in North Georgia.

 Welcome to the program, sir.